 Prioritize comfort.
 This means avoiding harsh lighting, distracting sounds, and extreme temperatures.

-If the underlying cause of your child’s sleep disorder is pain, general painkillers like ibuprofen might just do the trick.
+For example, if the underlying cause of your child’s sleep disorder is general discomfort, over-the-counter painkillers like ibuprofen might just do the trick.
 However, if complications are more severe, more powerful medications may be necessary.

 Keep in mind that if your child is prescribed stronger medications, there’s usually a greater risk of side effects.

-Try to avoid sugary foods several hours before your child’s bedtime to avoid spikes in energy.
+For example, try to avoid sugary foods several hours before your child’s bedtime to avoid spikes in energy.
 Additionally, large meals can be difficult to digest and may keep your child up at night.

 Sleep problems in individuals with cerebral palsy are often overlooked but should be taken very seriously because they can significantly impact your child’s development.
 Insufficient amounts of sleep negatively affect growth, emotional stability, and cognitive performance.